DanFGit/argoose/PROJECT.md

 ## Design

 - Client-side or server-side rendering?
+- CSS Variables for themeing - NEW TO ME
 - Firebase
   - hosting
     - preview channels from feature branch - NEW TO ME